 From tuition and books to room and board, college can be very expensive.
 As a result, many students rely on private and federal student loans to help them pay for their education.

 Fixed-rate student debt, in particular, is a very common option for students in need of assistance.

-Fixed-rate student loans are loans that have fixed interest rates, meaning the interest rate remains the same for the entire loan term.
+These have fixed interest rates, meaning the interest rate remains the same for the entire term.

-This makes it easier to manage your loan payments as they are the same from month to month.
+This makes it easier to manage your payments as they are the same from month to month.

-Private student loans are loans borrowed from any lender aside from the federal government,
+Private options are borrowed from any lender aside from the federal government,

-These loans can offer low interest rates, flexible repayment plans, and generous loan limits.
-They can also be easier to qualify for than federal loans and are available to half-time students.
+These can offer low-interest rates, flexible repayment plans, and generous borrowing limits.
+They can also be easier to qualify for than federal options and are available to half-time students.

-Private student loans can also be a great way to supplement your federal student loans if you need a little bit of extra financial aid.
+Private student options can also be a great way to supplement your federal student options if you need a little bit of extra financial aid.

 - Federal Fixed Interest Rate Student Loans

 These are funded by the federal government.

-These loans are a great option as they offer low interest rates, a variety of income-based repayment plans, and various loan forgiveness programs.
+These are a great option as they offer low-interest rates, a variety of income-based repayment plans, and various forgiveness programs.

-Federal student loans generally offer more flexibility than private student loans.
+Federal student loans generally offer more flexibility than private options.

-Fixed-rate student debt is great for students who want their payments to be predictable and for those that don’t expect to pay off their debt before the loan term is over.
+Fixed-rate student debt is great for students who want their payments to be predictable and for those that don’t expect to pay off their debt before the term is over.